ardissam0/back-end/README.md

 Requires a valid token.

-Returns a list of all existing recipe categories in the database.
+Returns a list of all existing recipe categories.

 ### GET a list of instructions for a particular recipe by recipe id
-`/api/recipes/:id/instructions`
+`/api/recipes/:id/steps`

 Requires a valid token.

-Returns a list of all instructions / steps for a specific recipe based on the recipe's **_id_**.
+Returns a list of all steps / instructions for a recipe based on the recipe's **_id_**.

 ## POST / Creation Actions